sl3368/NeuroProject-PMDD/doc/reading_log.md

 polysemy.
 The authors describe an experiment in which they combine two random words, and create a new word using the occurrences of these two words in a text.
 This is a good way of artificially creating these new words.
-In the experiment, the authors find that " it allows the less dominant/frequent sense to have a superproportionate contribution to vwnew , thus making it detectable in principle despite noise/error".
+In the experiment, the authors find that " it allows the less dominant/frequent sense to have a superproportionate contribution to v_new , thus making it detectable in principle despite noise/error".
 I was not quite sure how to interpret this finding.

 -Is this just a result of the model used in the previous paper?